 No trip to Atlantic City is complete without spending some time exploring the historic 4-mile-long boardwalk.
 Head here, and you can ride adrenaline-pumping rides at Steel Pier, snack on salt water taffy, and play all sorts of carnival-style games.
 You’ll also find some of the city’s best (and most historic) beachfront bars and restaurants in this part of town.

 Adults will love trying their luck in Atlantic City’s best casinos, attending one of the many epic pool parties, and dancing the night away to the beats of world-famous DJs at a swanky nightclub.
 If you’re looking for something a bit more PG, check out the unique sea creatures at the Atlantic City Aquarium, paddle around the picture-perfect marina, or see which world-famous comedians or bands will be performing during your trip.

 With so many things to see, do, and eat, you might not know where to begin.
 So we’ve compiled our list of the absolute best things to do in Atlantic City for you.
 Stick to these fun and unique Atlantic City bucket list recommendations, and there’s no doubt you’ll have an amazing time in this hedonistic coastal playground!

-- 15 Fun and Unique Things to Do in Atlantic City
+Don’t forget to check out our web story: The 15 Best Things to Do in Atlantic City

 Disclaimer: This post may contain affiliate links.
 If you make a purchase or booking through one of our links we may earn a small commission (don’t worry, it’s at no extra cost to you).